tmcgilchrist/durin/doc/object-files.md

  * .debug_pubnames - Lookup table for global objects and functions; Legacy and essentially unused.
  * .debug_pubtypes - Lookup table for global types; Legacy and essentially unused.

-DWARF 5 used the following sections for Mach-O:
+DWARF 5 uses the following sections for Mach-O:

  * __debug_info - The core section with DWARF information entries (DIEs)
  * __debug_abbrev - Abbreviations used to simplify the `__debug_info` section